google/WebFundamentals/src/content/en/fundamentals/push-notifications/subscribing-a-user.md

 ## Feature Detection

-First we need check if the current browser actually supports push messaging.
+First we need to check if the current browser actually supports push messaging.
 We can check if push is supported with two simple checks.

 1. Check for *serviceWorker* on *navigator*.